usmanhameed2017/Node-JS/Important.md

 - The event loop is a `fundamental mechanism` that enables the asynchronous execution of code.

 > Note: The `priority` sequence of code execution applies only when all callbacks are ready at the exact same time.
 Otherwise, if a higher-priority callback takes slightly longer to complete, it will be executed later accordingly.

+- `app.use()` is used to define middleware that executes on every request, regardless of the HTTP method (GET, POST, PUT, DELETE).

+- `express.static()` middleware serves static files like HTML, CSS, JavaScript, and images from a specified directory on the server.

+- `express.static()` automates the process of `serving static files` by mapping URLs directly to files in the specified directory, simplifying configuration and reducing development effort.

+- When a client requests a static file, Express.js uses `express.static` to locate and deliver the file directly to the client's browser without additional routing logic.